petertea96/Computer-Cluster-Help/README.md

 5. How do you write your *.sh files?
 -	I would first download Notepad ++
 -	When you save, always make sure to have the extension .sh
+- For something more sophisticated, feel free to use text editors on the command line such as nano or vim.

 6. Submit your *.sh files onto CAC:
 -	sbatch yourjob.sh